saqib-github/car-selling-service/README.md

 # Car Selling App

-This is a simple application built using Next.js for the frontend and Node.js with Express.js for the backend.
+This is a simple application built using Next.js for the front end and Node.js with Express.js for the backend.
 It allows users to submit a request for a car selling service.

 ## Installation